Capitol Theater Foundation of Burlington, Iowa

 The Capitol Theater Foundation of Burlington, Iowa was formed in 2005.
 It's main mission was to resurrect the then-defunct Capitol Theater, a 1937 Art Deco movie house that was once the heartbeat of a thriving downtown Burlington, Iowa.
 The intention was to restore the building which had been shuttered since 1977, update the infrastructure in order to present with first rate production values and position the facility to serve as an economic engine to help revitalize the once-vibrant surrounding downtown area.

-The Burlington Capitol Theater re-opened its doors on June 1, 2012 and is currently in its inaugural year of serving as the county's premiere performing arts center.
+The Burlington Capitol Theater re-opened its doors on June 1, 2012 and is currently serving as the county's premiere performing arts center.
 To date, diverse concert programming has been presented in various genre including Christian, Country, Pop, Rock, Rap, Broadway and Classical.
 Additional live programming has included theatricals, dance and variety artists.
 The theater also presents independent, foreign and classic films and plays host to an annual international film festival.
 The Capitol Theater and adjacent Annex facility are also available on a rental basis for performing arts groups, corporate gatherings and individuals.
 Such rentals have already included dance school recitals, a 50th Anniversary Party, an onstage wedding and a community informational forum.

 The Burlington Capitol Theater serves as a milestone in the lives of most these residents.
 This is where many saw their first film as a youngster, saw their last film before they shipped off to war or had their first date.
 Depending on whose story you're honored enough to hear, the Capitol signifies the sum of their childhood, the end of their adolescence or, in the case of those who used an opportunity in the balcony to propose marriage, the beginning of their adult life.
 The special place it still holds in hearts here is evident by the smiles on faces and the occasional tears in eyes as they tour the new facility.